KlaytonHutchins/klaytonhutchins.github.io/constitution/amendments.md

 ---
 layout: default
-title: Ammendments to The US Constitution
+title: Amendments to The US Constitution
 ---

 ### Text